 14. Nurse sweater

 Recently, there’s been a rise in fun nurse sweaters and apparel.
-Find a funky saying or fun design and share it with your favorite nurse.
+Find something with a funky saying, fun design, or get a personalized sweater and share it with your favorite nurse.

 Nurses need to relax more than anyone.
 A stress relief candle is a great way to unwind after a long shift, and the lighting is a refreshing change from the hospital lights.